 My excuses for the poor quality of the pictures.
 But circumstances were poor!
 I hope you enjoyed them never the less?!

 Cheers, Hans van Meer.

-Beautiful tree, hawthorn are one of my favorite species.
-What was your feeding regime last year to promote so many flowers. hope you don’t mind me asking.
+Beautiful tree, hawthorn is one of my favourite species.
+What was your feeding regime last year to promote so many flowers? hope you don’t mind me asking.

 I am glad you like my Hawthorns!

 This is how/what I feed them: As soon as the weather alowes it, I start to feed with a very mild liquid fish emulsion.
 As soon as the weather stays warm enough, I will start to feed every week!
 Changing between the same Fish emulsion and (Liquid) Bio Green fertilizer (4-3-6).
-Around the end of April (depends on the temperature) I will ed Green King Fertilizer pallets to the soil surface.
+Around the end of April (depends on the temperature) I will add Green King Fertilizer pallets to the soil surface.
 But the weekly doses of liquid fertilizer still goes on!
-Near the end of the growing season I will remove the pallets and change the liquid fertilizer into liquid PK fertilizer (0-10-10).
-This is basicly what I have been doing for the last two years now and it seamed to have worked wonders for my Hawthorns!
+Near the end of the growing season, I will remove the pallets and change the liquid fertilizer into liquid PK fertilizer (0-10-10).
+This is basically what I have been doing for the last two years now and it seemed to have worked wonders for my Hawthorns!
 I hope this helps you?!